splunk/splunk-shuttl/README.md

 ### Splunk

-Currently the Splunk version used is 4.3.3
+Currently the Splunk version used is 5.0.1.
+Shuttl has support for Splunk Clustering.

 You can download it [Splunk][splunk-download].
 And see the [Splunk documentation][] for instructions on installing and more.